MENU

 The forest is shifting (transition)

 Karuizawa’s forests are greatly affected by the eruption of Mount Asama.
 When Mt.
-Asama erupts, the ground surface is covered with red-hot cinders, pumice and other ejecta, which nearly kill all vegetation in the area.
+Asama erupts, the ground surface is covered with red-hot cinders, pumice and other ejecta, which kill most of the vegetation in the area.
 After a time, mosses and other lichens grow in their place, followed by herbaceous plants.
 As these plants grow and die, soil is created, allowing shrubs and trees to grow, and the area is eventually transformed into a forest.
-This transition from an area with no vegetation to a forest with herbaceous vegetation is known as the vegetation succession (dry succession).
+This transition from an area with no vegetation to a forest is known as the vegetation succession (dry succession).

 At the foot of Mt.
-Asama, after the eruption and the entry of lichen, first plants of the Poaceae and Kayazurigaceae families grow.
-Next, shrubs of about 10 cm in height, such as kokemomo and ganko-uran, began to grow, and gradually seeds of shrubs that grow in bright places, such as red pine and white birch, were carried by the wind, sprouted, and grew large, gradually transforming into a forest.
+Asama, after lichens were introduced after the eruption, plants belonging to the Poaceae and Kayazurigaceae families grew first.
+Next, shrubs of about 10 cm in height, such as kokemomo and ganko-uran, grow, and gradually seeds of shrubs that grow in bright places, such as red pine and white birch, are carried by the wind, sprout, and grow large, gradually transforming into a forest.
 At the foot of Mt.
 Asama, each stage of this transition process can be seen in Rokurigahara and other areas.

 Tree of the town, Kobushi